Marketing Strategy

 Similarly, you must undertake a comprehensive approach to identify your indirect competitors effectively.
 Here's how you can identify your indirect competitors:

-• Keyword Research: Use tools like Ahrefs or SEMrush to pinpoint businesses that aim for your desired keywords.
+• Keyword Research: Use keyword tools to pinpoint businesses trying to rank for your desired keywords.
 While they may offer different products, you will often see indirect rivals in search outcomes related to important topics that overlap with your business.

-• Study Google Search Results: Checking who ranks for your target keywords is crucial to your value proposition.
-If other businesses are writing content that clashes with yours, they might be indirect competitors.
+• Study Google Search Results: It is crucial to your value proposition to check who ranks for your target keywords.
+If other businesses write content that clashes with yours, they might be indirect competitors.

 • Look at Paid Advertising Information: Use platforms such as Google Ads to check which enterprises are betting on keywords associated with your services or products.
 In general, high rivalry in paid ads usually signifies potent indirect competitors.